ericmoritz/wsdemo/README.md

     ./rebar get-deps compile

-Start Server:
+Start the server:

       erl -pa ebin deps/*/ebin
       1> wsdemo:start(8000).

-Follow the instructions in Part One of the Million-user Comet Application to increase your available connection counts.
+Follow the instructions in Part One of the [Million-user Comet Application](http://www.metabrew.com/article/a-million-user-comet-application-with-mochiweb-part-1) to increase your available connection counts.

 Start floodtest: